ghpipeline/pipeline/README.md

 ## Visualization ##

 Basic Outline: https://cloud.google.com/looker/docs/studio/connect-to-google-bigquery#:~:text=Looker%20Studio%20can%20connect%20to,that%20have%20been%20set%20up.

-For our visualization tool, we are going to be using Looker Studio.
+For our visualization tool, we are going to be using Looker (different than Looker Studio).
 This is because 1) it is a low-cost tool, 2) it is a GCP product that integrates easily, and 3) it is very basic and simple.

+First, we must create an instance.
+Enable Looker API (you will be prompted) and then create the instance.
+You will be prompted for an instance name to create as well as an Oauth Client ID and Passkey.